 “The Greatest Showman” surely takes creative liberties and glosses over the grittiness and hard truths of circus founder P.T.
 Barnum, but both end up being moot points.
 The dramatic connective tissue knitting together the rapturous production numbers is decidedly not as strong, coming across superficial and cursory, and it’s a missed opportunity to see most of Barnum’s "human curiosities" becoming relegated to playing extras without many individual moments.
 With that said, the original songs by Oscar-winning team Benj Pasek and Justin Paul (who wrote the music and lyrics for 2016’s “La La Land” and Broadway’s Tony-winning “Dear Evan Hansen”) transcend the narrative and push it forward.
 They are all catchy and arranged as musical numbers, almost all of them showstoppers with exuberant choreography and the lively brio of the entire ensemble.
 Going in step with Barnum being ahead of his time, Pasek and Paul write their own rules by bringing modern sound to the music.

 “The Greatest Showman” is what happens when filmmakers amass bona fide musical talent.
 Now that he had his swan song as Logan/Wolverine, Hugh Jackman gets another chance after 2012’s big-screen adaptation of "Les Misérables” to showcase his Broadway clout and prove that he is a showman himself.
 Even if the role is a sanitized, less off-putting version of the real impresario, Jackman is ideal casting as the slick, charismatic P.T.
 Barnum.
-Michelle Williams smiles on and provides a beacon of warmth and support as Charity Barnum, but even when her husband neglects his family when going on tour with Jenny Lind, Williams still gets a stirring eleventh-hour ballad, “Tightrope.”
-As star-crossed lovers Phillip and Anne, Zac Efron and fellow former Disney star Zendaya (2017’s “Spider-Man: Homecoming”) have a nice chemistry with each other and find a sweet tenderness in their obligatory interracial romance that is frowned upon by Phillip's small-minded, well-to-do parents.
-The amount of theatrical spectacle is no humbug when “The Greatest Showman” makes the hearts of the audience feel so full, including a theater critic who even comes around and finds joy in P.T.
+A luminous Michelle Williams smiles on and provides a beacon of warmth and support as Charity Barnum, but even when her husband neglects his family when going on tour with Jenny Lind, Williams still gets a stirring eleventh-hour ballad, “Tightrope.”
+As star-crossed lovers Phillip and Anne, Zac Efron and fellow former Disney star Zendaya (2017’s “Spider-Man: Homecoming”) have a nice spark with each other and find a sweet tenderness in their obligatory interracial romance that is frowned upon by Phillip's small-minded, well-to-do parents.
+The amount of theatrical spectacle is no humbug when “The Greatest Showman” makes the hearts of the audience so full, including a theater critic who even comes around and finds joy in P.T.
 Barnum’s showmanship.
 It has the impact of a true crowd-pleaser that forces one to embrace its spirited and timeless “celebration of humanity,” as well as seek out the irresistible soundtrack.
-Behold, a new movie musical favorite for dreamers.
+Behold, a new, sparkling movie musical favorite for dreamers.

 Grade: B +